Traffic law in the Philippines: Pedestrian crossings

 RA 4136 states that within commercial or residential areas, drivers of vehicles must yield the right of way to a pedestrians crossing public roads on pedestrian crossings, except when traffic movement is regulated by traffic enforcers.
 On the other hand, pedestrians must yield their right of way to motor vehicles when crossing a public road at any point other than a pedestrian crossing.

 While the Philippines does not have a national anti-jaywalking law, local government units may have anti-jaywalking ordinances, such as MMA Ordinance No. 1 s.
 1995 which supplements city and municipal anti-jaywalking ordinances in Metro Manila.

 Traffic restrictions

 Outside of the traffic code, there are traffic restrictions which designate the time and day that certain vehicles or road users are allowed to operate on, as well as specific roads where these restrictions are enforced or exempted on.

 Light electric vehicles

-In Metro Manila, LEVs such as electric bicycles (e-bicycles), motorized scooters, and electric rickshaws (e-tricycles) are required to use bicycle lanes when traversing major roads as designated by the Metropolitan Manila Development Authority in MMDA Regulation 24-002 and its implementing guidelines in MMDA Memorandum Circular No. 4 s.
+In Metro Manila, LEVs such as electric bicycles (e-bicycles), e-scooters, and electric rickshaws (e-tricycles) are required to use bicycle lanes when traversing major roads as designated by the Metropolitan Manila Development Authority in MMDA Regulation 24-002 and its implementing guidelines in MMDA Memorandum Circular No. 4 s.
 2024.

 RA 11697 provides that light electric vehicles may also use bicycle lanes.
 All light electric vehicles with a maximum design speed below 60 kph are prohibited on roads designated as expressways.